Smoke Season

-Smoke Season is an American indie pop duo from Los Angeles, California, formed in 2013 by singer-songwriter Gabrielle Wortman and guitarist Jason Rosen.
+Smoke Season was an American indie pop duo from Los Angeles, California, formed in 2013 by singer-songwriter Gabrielle Wortman and guitarist Jason Rosen.
 The duo released their debut extended play (EP) Signals (2013), followed by Hot Coals Cold Souls (2014) and Ouroboros (2016).

 History

 Gabrielle Wortman and Jason Rosen met in Los Angeles, California in 2012.
 Both originally from the New York City area, they connected through shared musical influences and a similar East Coast background.
 At the time, Wortman was leading an electro-pop project called Temp3st, performing regularly in the Los Angeles scene at venues such as the Bootleg Theater.

 Meanwhile, Rosen was playing with the pop-rock band Honor Society, which often toured as a supporting act for the Jonas Brothers.
 After relocating to Los Angeles and spending several years touring across the United States and Canada, Rosen decided to pursue a new musical direction.

 In early 2013, shortly after Rosen's departure from Honor Society, Wortman and Rosen collaborated during a rehearsal at their shared studio space.
 The session produced their debut single, "Soleil", which marked their official beginning as duo.

-Smoke Season performing at Tarfest in Los Angeles, September 2018.

 In 2018, Smoke Season released the single "Sweetest Thing" along with a music video directed by Liz Nistico of Holychild.
 The video, featuring dancers Candice Fox and Charles Han, the song explored themes of gender and sexual fluidity, while noted by critics as a "slinky indie-pop anthem" with synth and guitar-driven production.